osmosis-labs/iavl/docs/tree/mutable_tree.md

 // original leaf node: originalLeaf gets replaced by inner node below Node{
     key:       setKey,       // inner node key is equal to left child's key
-    height:    1,            // height=1 since node is parent of leaves
+    depth:    1,            // depth=1 since node is parent of leaves
     size:      2,            // 2 leaf nodes under this node
     leftNode:  newNode,      // left Node is the new added leaf node
     rightNode: originalLeaf, // right Node is the original leaf node